coopdevs/odoo-role/README.md

 odoo_role_demo_data: false
 # Give the chance to select a database before login (when dbfilter disabled), and enable db manager web interface
 odoo_role_list_db: false
+# Not defined, but you can set it to change the db parameters.
+By default, it will use no password, and connect to localhost.
+odoo_role_db_password: <unset by default>
+odoo_role_db_host: <unset by default>
 ```

 * Odoo HTTP server settings